Bassma Kodmani: Academic work

 Bassma Kodmani wrote many books on the Middle East and the Arab world in English and French.
 Some of her publications topics are: democratization in the Arab world, political change in the Maghreb, the Palestinian Diaspora, the strategies of Arab states with Islamist movements, regional security and the Gulf.

 Kodmani also worked as "a consultant to various international corporations, government agencies, European institutions and ministries, and was a frequent commentator on international radio and television networks and authors regular op-eds in the Arab, French and international press."

 Political role in the 2011–2012 Syrian uprising

-After the start of the 2011–2012 Syrian uprising, Bassma Kodmani took a prominent role in the opposition against the government of Bashar al-Assad.
+After the start of the Syrian revolution, Bassma Kodmani took a prominent role in the opposition against the government of Bashar al-Assad.
 She regularly wrote articles welcoming the protesters' call for democracy in Syria and denouncing "the fierce repression of Bashar al-Assad and its use of a sectarian strategy to undermine the uprising".

 In July 2011, Bassma Kodmani wrote in an op-ed published in the New York Times arguing that the key to the success of the Syrian revolt lies in the siding of the Alawi population as whole (and not the army) with the revolution.
 She suggested that the opposition should offer guarantees of protection to the Alawi community as a way to encourage them to “withdraw its support” to the Assad government.